Preparing and Optimizing Images

 Saving as PNG 24: This option suits images with a wide range of colors – it is best to save as PNG 24 if there are a lot of colors in the Color Table and you wish to keep image quality.
 Note that this might affect the loading time of your site.

 Saving as JPEG: The JPEG file size will typically be smaller than PNG 24 for high quality images.
-However, PNG is a format that was created for the web and is a more stable, color accurate format to use when uploading images to your site.
+However, PNG is a format that was created for the web and is a more stable, color accurate format to use when uploading high quality images to your site.
 Some browsers also display JPEGs differently.
-If you would still like to use JPEG, then please save it using 85-90 quality.
+If you are using JPEG format, please save it using 85-90 quality.